 FIJA empowers jurors to uphold individual rights and liberty by instilling in them a rich understanding of their protective role, including jurors’ right to refuse to enforce unjust law.

 FIJA advances its mission through a variety of programs including one-time events and ongoing outreach activities.
-Each headline below will soon be a clickable link to a dedicated page with more information on the corresponding programs.
+Learn more about FIJA's programs below.

 For nearly 30 years, Jury Rights Day has been FIJA's signature day of education.
 Each year FIJA hosts Jury Rights Day on September 5 in commemoration of the famous trial of William Penn in 1670 which laid the foundation for the right that jurors have still today to conscientiously acquit someone by jury nullification.
 Friends of FIJA nationwide are called to spend an hour or more at their local courthouses and other local hot spots and events on or near Jury Rights Day sharing FIJA literature to create more fully informed jurors in their communities.
 For a limited time, we are offering FREE Jury Rights Day event kits for those holding events on or near 5 September.
 If you can't do courthouse outreach, you could host a jury-related movie night for friends, speak to a local school or civic group, make signs and hold them up at the corner of a busy intersection, write an op-ed or letter to the editor, etc.